We believe small steps compound over time.

 Jeff Kositsky, Chief Growth Officer

-Mr. Jeff Kositsky leads Urban Alchemy’s expansion into cities around the country.
-This includes establishing new markets, leading fundraising efforts. and assisting with financial management and other administrative functions to facilitate growth.
-Mr. Kositsky has been leading social service organizations for over twenty years.
-During this time, he worked on homelessness, affordable housing, economic development, community organizing, and public policy.
-Mr. Kositsky is proficient in many aspects of organizational management including government relations, nonprofit leadership, finance, strategic planning, human resources, program evaluation, and fundraising.
-Mr. Kositsky ran a successful $30 million fundraising campaign that dramatically reduced family homelessness in San Francisco public schools.
-He was the founding director of the City and County of San Francisco’s Department of Homelessness and Supportive Housing, reporting directly to the mayor.
-During his tenure, he oversaw the development of thousands of units of shelter, rent subsidies and housing.
+Mr. Jeff Kositsky leads UA’s expansion to cities around the country.
+This includes establishing new markets, managing fundraising, and assisting with financial management and other administrative functions.
+Mr. Kositsky has been leading social service organizations for over twenty years and is proficient in many aspects of organizational management including government relations, finance, strategic planning, human resources, program evaluation, and fundraising.
+Prior to joining UA, he was the founding director of the City and County of San Francisco’s Department of Homelessness and Supportive Housing, reporting directly to the Mayor.
+He has decades of experiencing designing, running, and evaluating programs for people experiencing homelessness.

 The work that Practitioners do is part of their own healing process.
 Providing individuals with opportunities to give back to their communities is a powerful way to help people exiting prison to re-enter society.
 Urban Alchemy’s hiring practices are a win-win for the communities we serve.
 We create meaningful jobs for formerly incarcerated people while leveraging their unique skills to improve conditions in our neighborhoods.

-Currently, Urban Alchemy provides services in Austin, TX, Los Angeles, CA, Oakland, CA and San Francisco, CA. We are exploring expansion opportunities in these cities and looking to serve new communities around the country.
+Currently, Urban Alchemy provides services in Austin, TX, Los Angeles, CA, Oakland, CA, San Francisco, CA and Portland, OR.
+We are exploring expansion opportunities in these cities and looking to serve new communities around the country.

 Urban Alchemy Practitioners engage with everyone in a community and make deposits into an “emotional bank account” by building trust with housed and unhoused individuals.
 When a problem or a crisis occurs, Practitioners can make a withdrawal from their account to help de- escalate a situation, redirect folks toward more positive behavior, and/or connect them to services.
 We’re able to do this because we share a special bond with society’s most vulnerable – and because we see ourselves in their struggle.
 We know what it means to be dismissed and disrespected.
 We recognize the humanity in those who are struggling, and we treat them how we once wished others had treated us.